 Veterans' stories

-We've gathered the memories of some veterans who either served on HMAS Sydney during the war or travelled on the ship as Army personnel.
+We've gathered memories from some veterans who either served aboard HMAS Sydney during the war or travelled aboard the ship as Army personnel.
 Listen to their stories.

 - Bill Kane's story (RAN sailor)